-Another popular standard is the OpenVPN protocol, which is highly configurable and secure.
-It can run on any port and supports both UDP and TCP protocols, making it difficult to block.
-The downside is that because it is so highly configurable, it may be challenging to set up and often requires third-party software.
+OpenVPN protocol is another favorite standard, thanks to how highly configurable and secure it is.
+It’s difficult to block because it can be run on any port, and it supports both UDP and TCP protocols.
+The downside is that it may be challenging to set up because it is so highly configurable and often requires third-party software.

-In our setup, we’re relying on the IKEv2 (Internet Key Exchange Version 2).
-The benefit of this standard is that it comes with more robust security than older protocols, supports a fast connection, and is also supported by mobile operating systems in addition to Windows and Mac.
-Setup is relatively easy, and IKEv2 can reconnect quickly if your VPN connection gets dropped.
-This last feature is crucial, as the ease of switching and reconnecting to different networks is a big selling point with the new crop of LTE-enabled Always Connected PCs.
+In this setup, we’ll use the Internet Key Exchange Version 2 (IKEv2).
+This standard comes with hearty security, supports a fast connection, and both Windows and Mac mobile operating systems support it.
+It’s decently simple to set up, and IKEv2 reconnects quickly if you lose your VPN connection.
+This is crucial and is a big selling point thanks to its ease of switching and reconnecting to different networks with the new crop of LTE-enabled Always Connected PCs.

-Because IKEv2 is based on the Mobility and Multihoming standard, it allows users to switch between Wi-Fi and LTE networks without dropping the VPN connection.
-However, since IKEv2 is a newer standard, it may not be supported by all VPN providers right now.
+IKEv2 allows individuals to switch between Wi-Fi and LTE networks without losing their connection to the VPN because it’s based on Mobility and Multihoming standard.
+However, since IKEv2 is newer than other standards, it may not currently be supported by all VPN providers.

 Setting up a virtual private network in Windows 10